 - Hard To Spot Enemies

 - Too Many Campers

-As of September 2018, Fortnite has more concurrent players than PUBG.
-PUBG’s playerbase has already hit its all-time peak and has fewer players every day while Fortnite is still gaining more active players every day.
+It’s no secret that Fortnite has more concurrent players than PUBG.
+PUBG’s playerbase has already hit its all-time peak and has fewer players every day while Fortnite is still gaining more active players day by day.
 This is probably due to the fact that Fortnite is newer and PUBG players are migrating to Fortnite like many popular streamers already did.
 Another reason is that Fortnite has already been available on PS4 and XBOX One for some time now while PUBG is only available on the XBOX on consoles.

 In the following sections, we will go through different aspects that both of these games share and look at the similarities and differences.
 Let’s start with the small island that you spawn on, before you actually enter the game arena.